gleam-lang/website/book-src/tour/case-expressions.md

   0 -> "Zero"
   1 -> "One"
   2 -> "Two"
-  n -> "Some other number" // This matches anything
+  _ -> "Some other number" // This matches anything
 }
 ```